xcuadrado/api/offered_webservices.md

 ## Lead tracker

-This returns a tracking code that is to be integrated on the vendor's registration success page.
+This returns a tracking code that is to be integrated on two pages, the contact pages as well as the checkout page (after shopping-basket).
 This way easymarketing can track leads for you.
 This lead tracker should be stored in your local DB for later use.
 This can be requested when the user proceeds and installs the easymarketing extension in your system.

 **Route**